puppeteer/puppeteer/README.md

 Since Puppeteer's code is run by Node, it exists out-of-process to the controlled Chromium instance.
 This requires most of the API calls to be asynchronous to allow the necessary roundtrips to the browser.

-#### Q: What is the "Phantom Shim"?

-To make sure Puppeteer's API is comprehensive, we built [PhantomShim](https://github.com/GoogleChrome/puppeteer/tree/master/phantom_shim) - a lightweight phantomJS script runner built atop of Puppeteer API.
-We run phantomJS tests against PhantomShim with an ultimate goal to pass them all.

-To emulate PhantomJS which runs automation scripts in-process to the automated page, PhantomShim spawns [nested event loops](https://github.com/abbr/deasync).
-On practice, this might result in unpredictable side-effects and makes the shim unreliable, but this works pretty good for testing goals.

-> **NOTE** It is strictly **not recommended** to use PhantomShim out in the wild.

 #### Q: What is the difference between Puppeteer and Selenium / WebDriver?

 Selenium / WebDriver is a well-established cross-browser API that is useful for testing cross-browser support.